 What if you have a pacemaker?

-After you get your pacemaker implanted, you'll let your chest heal for a short time before resuming sex.
+After you get your pacemaker implanted, you'll let the incision heal for a short time before resuming sex.

 What if you have an ICD?